Siiep/ballBallancer/README.md

 # ballBallancer

+This is the repository for the Illini VEX Robotics 2021 Ball Balencing project.
+All code used in this procect is open sourced as well as self written.
+See references for the sources to the programs that are not our own original design.

 # starting_code
 Each file in this folder is a file from another source.
 The files will be used to create longer and more comprehensive code in the output_code folder.